xulihang/BasicCAT-website/_posts/2023-08-27-how-to-learn-japanese-by-reading-manga.md

 ## Text-to-Speech

-Since we may have wathced a lot animes, our listening is better trained.
+Since we may have watched a lot of animes, our listening skill is better trained.
 We can use the text-to-speech function to help us understand the sentence.

 <video src="/album/imagetrans-language-learning/tts.mp4" controls="controls">
 您的浏览器不支持 video 标签。
 </video>

-## Morphological Analysis and Marking of Pronounciation
+## Morphological Analysis and Marking of Pronunciation

-ImageTrans can perform morphological analysis for the sentences to get the segmented words and their details like pronounciation.
+ImageTrans can perform morphological analysis for the sentences to get the segmented words and their details like pronunciation.
 Although some Mangas have furiganas, they may not look clear on a screen.
-We can use this function to learn about the pronounciation.
+We can use this function to learn about the pronunciation.

 ![Analysis](/album/imagetrans-language-learning/zh/kuromoji.jpg)